 Layovers longer than 5 hours

 A layover is often the perfect opportunity to shop at your leisure, and this airport has plenty of options.
-The Hellenic Duty Free has all your standard necessities, and other shops specialize in cigars, jewelry, perfume, and sunglasses.
-If you really want to splurge or put give your credit card a workout, check out high-end boutiques like Michael Kors, Salvatore Ferragamo, and Max Mara.
+The Hellenic Duty-Free has all your standard necessities, and other shops specialize in cigars, jewelry, perfume, and sunglasses.
+If you want to splurge or give your credit card a workout, check out high-end boutiques like Michael Kors, Salvatore Ferragamo, and Max Mara.

-If you’re in need of some pampering, the spa inside the Sofitel hotel is open to non-guests.
-Services include facials, massages, manicures and pedicures, and more.
-Note that the Sofitel is located just opposite the airport terminal, so you’ll have to exit and re-enter Security.
+If you need some pampering, the spa inside the Sofitel Hotel is open to non-guests.
+Services include facials, massages, manicures, pedicures, and more.
+The Sofitel is opposite the airport terminal, so you must exit and re-enter Security.

 7. Get online

-Stay connected to friends and family, update your social media accounts or surf the internet courtesy of the airport’s free WiFi.
-You’ll want to use your time wisely though, as there is currently a 45 minute time limit restriction.
+Stay connected to friends and family, update your social media accounts or surf the internet using the airport’s free WiFi.
+You’ll want to use your time wisely, though, as there is currently a 45-minute time limit.
 Boo!

 Uninterrupted, premium options are available for a cost.

 When it’s time to catch up on some Z’s, there are plenty of stiff seats and benches.
 Travellers try to camp out overnight, but the airport isn’t always friendly to them – sometimes playing loud announcements or waking up anyone who’s dozing.
-For better quality sleep, you’ll have to shell out some cash – a Sofitel is located just opposite the main terminal, with day rooms available from 12pm – 6pm.
-Several other hotels are located within a few minutes’ drive, with some providing free airport shuttle service.
+For better quality sleep, you’ll have to shell out some cash – a Sofitel is just opposite the main terminal, with day rooms available from 12 p.m. – 6 p.m.
+Several other hotels are located within a few minutes’ drive, with some providing complimentary airport shuttle service.
 For details on locations, shuttles, and day rooms, see our Athens Airport Guide.

 These are just a few things to do on a layover at Athens Airport.
-Visit our Athens Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Athens Airport Guide for more information about services and facilities, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.